cmgriffing/neovim-docs-web/apps/docs/src/pages/en/misc/lua.md

 for `lua/foo/bar.lua`, then `lua/foo/bar/init.lua`.
-If no files are found, the directories are searched again for a shared library with a name matching `lua/foo/bar.?`, where `?` is a list of suffixes (such as `so` or `dll`) derived from the initial value of [package.cpath](#package.cpath).
+If no files are found, the directories are searched again for a shared library with a name matching `lua/foo/bar.?`, where `?` is a list of suffixes (such as `so` or `dll`) derived from the initial value of |package.cpath|.
 If still no files are found, Nvim falls back to Lua's default search mechanism.
 The first script found is run and `require()` returns the value returned by the script if any, else `true`.